Nominate a beneficiary

 Support your loved ones

-Rest assured that your super will go to the people you want to have it.
+Rest assured your super will go to the people you have chosen without delay.

 You should make sure you regularly review your nomination, especially if your circumstances change (such as marriage, divorce, new children, etc).
-You can also update or cancel your nomination at any time.
+You can also change or cancel your nomination at any time.

 Binding nominations must be signed and witnessed by two people who are not named as beneficiaries.

-If you prefer you can make a non-binding nomination to notify Cbus Super who you’d prefer your super to be paid to.
+You can make a non-binding death benefit nomination to tell us who you’d prefer your super and any insurance benefits be paid to.

 These nominations aren’t legally binding but we’ll consider who you’ve nominated.
-The final decision on who to pay your super to will be made by Cbus Super in accordance with Fund rules and superannuation law.
+The final decision on who to pay your super and any insurance benefits to will be made by Cbus Super in accordance with Fund rules and superannuation law.
+We will need to determine who to pay your benefit to and in what proportions.

-Because we’ll need to look into all potential dependants, a non-binding nomination may mean it takes longer to pay out your super, which could be more stressful for your loved ones.
+Because we’ll need to look into all potential dependants, a non-binding death benefit nomination may mean it will take longer to pay out your super than if you make a binding death benefit nomination, which could be more stressful for your loved ones.

-You can make (or update) a non-binding nomination by:
+You can make (or update) a non-binding death benefit nomination by logging into your member account online.

 If you have an income stream account

-When you open a Cbus Super Income Stream, you have the option to nominate a reversionary beneficiary instead of making a binding or non-binding nomination.
-This means your income stream will be paid to your eligible spouse (including de facto spouse and partners of the same sex) when you die.
+When you open a Cbus Super Income Stream, you have the option to nominate a reversionary beneficiary instead of making a binding or non-binding death benefit nomination.
+This means your income stream will be paid to your current spouse (including de facto spouse and partners of the same sex) when you die.

 They’ll continue to receive regular income payments until there is no money left in your income stream account.
-This amount will count towards the person’s transfer balance cap and may impact their Centrelink benefits.
+This amount will count towards your spouse’s transfer balance cap and may impact their Centrelink benefits.

 Who you can nominate